 Examples of violence in the reporting period For security reasons, no details can be published here.
-Private life All conversions are strictly opposed by family, community, religious authorities and the state; even giving out a Christian leaflet can lead to arrest.
+PRIVATE LIFE All conversions are strictly opposed by family, community, religious authorities and the state; even giving out a Christian leaflet can lead to arrest.
 Section 463 (A) of the country's Penal Code states that conversion by means of "coercion" or "other means of inducement" is a punishable offense.
 The terms are not clearly defined, making it easier for authorities and religious leaders to use it as anticonversion legislation.
 Converts usually hide their faith and meet discreetly with others.
 Christians and even churches avoid displaying Christian images since it might provoke a negative reaction from nationalist and radical Buddhists.
-Family life Children of Christians experience pressure and discrimination from school teachers and classmates.
+FAMILY LIFE Children of Christians experience pressure and discrimination from school teachers and classmates.
 They are required to learn about Buddhism and participate in rituals and prayers, including bowing down to shrines.
-Christian funerals will often be prevented by non-Christian family members, society, and the authorities.
-Deceased Christians have to be buried in neighboring India due to strong opposition.
+Christian funerals will often be prevented by non-Christian family members, society and the authorities.
+Deceased Christians are most often buried in neighboring India due to strong opposition.
 Baptisms are seen as the ultimate proof of conversion by "inducement" and are therefore carried out in secret.
-According to the field expert: "Christians are experiencing challenges regarding the census as government officials keep on convincing them that Christians will be receiving an identification card, but Christians have yet to receive any even after several visits."
-Community life Christians are expected to participate in Buddhist activities, particularly in villages, and failure to do so leads to harassment.
+COMMUNITY LIFE Christians are expected to participate in Buddhist activities, particularly in villages, and failure to do so leads to harassment.
 Christians are monitored (e.g., phone tapping and social media usage observed) by their local community and reported to the authorities.
 If a Christian is accused under the anti-conversion law, they are called to the police station and interrogated.
-Christians miss out on employment opportunities and government subsidy schemes, or can be dismissed if their Christian faith becomes known.
+Christians miss out on employment opportunities and government subsidy schemes or can be dismissed if their Christian faith becomes known.
 For these reasons, Christians often hide their faith.

-National life The Constitution protects Mahayana Buddhism as the nation's "spiritual heritage".
+NATIONAL LIFE The Constitution protects Mahayana Buddhism as the nation's "spiritual heritage".
 Although the Constitution mentions the right to freedom of religion or belief, Section 463 (A) of the Penal Code states: "A defendant shall be guilty of the offense of compelling others to belong to another faith if the defendant used coercion or other forms of inducement to cause the conversion of a person from one religion or faith to another."
 This can be punished by up to three years in prison.
 The Commission for Religious Organization (CRO), the state authority that provides registration for religious organizations, has not yet recognized any Christian civil society organizations or political parties.
-The letter mentioned above illustrates that only religious gatherings in line with "Bhutanese culture" are acceptable.
-Church life Registration continues to be the biggest problem for churches, as without it they are technically illegal.
+Only religious gatherings in line with "Bhutanese culture" are acceptable.
+CHURCH LIFE Registration continues to be the biggest problem for churches, as without it they are technically illegal.
 Although the national government says that Christians may gather, meetings are disrupted by villagers or their legality is questioned at a local level.
 Christian groups who seek registration with the Commission of Religious Organizations (CRO) do not receive a response.
 Bibles and other Christian materials cannot be produced in Bhutan and importing them is not allowed unless they are brought in in small quantities for private use only.